 Usdan Leadership Institute for the Arts

 Our summer leadership program for high school students is designed to cultivate thoughtful, independent young artists who will become the next generation of leaders in the arts.
-The day consists of a major, a minor, daily assemblies by student and professional artists, an Institute period and a job assignment.
-All members will receive leadership training twice a week, have a job assignment and may choose between the All Mentor, Student Mentor, or Recreation track.
+All members will receive leadership training twice a week and may choose between the All Mentor, Student Mentor, or Recreation track.
 For some, the day may also include a job position, depending on interest and interview.